Talcum Powder Cancer Lawsuit 2026: Where It Stands

 Is there a deadline to file a talcum powder lawsuit?

 Yes.
 Each state has its own statute of limitations that limits how long you have to file a talcum powder lawsuit after a cancer diagnosis or discovery of a possible link to talc.
-Submitting an intake form does not file a lawsuit or stop any legal deadline.
+Reading about the litigation does not file a lawsuit or stop any legal deadline.
 If time may be an issue, contact a qualified attorney directly as soon as possible.

 Sources